RayCarpenterIII/Neuropixel-Analysis/README.md

 # Neuropixel Analysis
 This project aims to predict the visual stimulus presented to mice based on the firing rates of their neurons.

-By utilizing a Spatial-Temporal Graph Neural Network we will train an adjacency matrix that may pick up on the directed functional Connectomics between the single neurons when the mouse is shown different images.
+By utilizing a Spatial-Temporal Graph Neural Network, we train an adjacency matrix that may pick up on the directed functional Connectomics between the single neurons when the mouse is shown different images.

-To test this we will compare the prediction accuracies of different models.
+To test this we compare the prediction accuracies of different models trained on the same mouse.
 Some do not utilize spatial information, some use a correlation matrix as the spatial information, and our proposed model utilizes adjacency matrices produced to show the direction of connectivity between each neuron for each image.

 ## Project Structure
 ```